 When to go

 Costa Rica is magical at any time of the year and different people will tell you different things about when is the best time to visit Santa Teresa.
-If wet season (May-October) happens to be mild you will get to enjoy the beaches with less crowds and only short daily showers.
-Some, though not all, of the restaurants and shops close during rainy season too.
+If wet season (May-October) happens to be mild you will get to enjoy the beaches with fewer crowds and only short daily showers.
+Some, though not all, of the restaurants and shops, close during the rainy season too.

 How to get around

 Unless you are crazy enough to drive in (and I definitely don't recommend this for your first time or maybe ever) or you're taking a bus, you're going to need a driver.
 Take my friends and family advice and call Julio and tell him Emily and Antony from Los Angeles sent you…

 Once you're tucked into your hotel or Airbnb, you're definitely going to need wheels to get around.
 Bikes and walking might cut it if you're staying close to the beach and food and have zero interest in going anywhere else, but we definitely needed wheels.